ielcoro/xunitTypedClassData/README.md

 xunitTypedClassData
 ===================

-Typed Class Data Attribute for xUnit Test Framework, allowing to use typed data (classes, structs, anonymous types or dynamic types) as a source for xUnit's data theories.
+Typed Class Data Attribute for xUnit Test Framework, allowing to use typed data (classes, structs, anonymous types or dynamic types) as a source for xUnit's data theories, instead of using untyped object arrays.

 Iñaki Elcoro
 http://ielcoro.azurewebsites.net